 2014 – Assistant Editor at De Gruyter Open in Theology and Religious Studies (profile)

-2009 – International Society for Iranian Studies (ISIS)
+2009 – Association for Iranian Studies (AIS, formerly International Society for Iranian Studies)

 In recent years academia.edu has received increasingly more negative attention.
 So, for instance, from Guy Geltner in Upon Leaving Academia.edu, published in Mittelalter.
 Interdisziplinäre Forschung und Rezeptionsgeschichte, 7.
 After academia.edu’s recent move towards a more commercial business model, I decided to move my publication list to my own site.
 A copy is available on my profile page at the website of the Institut für Iranistik.
 I will try but do not promise to keep my orcid.org profile up-to-date.